kyberdrb/clean_pacman_cache_dir/README.md

 # Clear Pacman's Cache Directory

-... and leave only the latest installedVersion of each package (maybe except the ignored ones in '/etc/pacman.conf'?)
+... and leave only the latest locallyInstalledVersion of each package (maybe except the ignored ones in '/etc/pacman.conf'?)

 ## Result